The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Model dynamics

 We identify that the minimal infection prevalence across the stable periodic solution declines rapidly as the effective antibody decay rate $r$ is decreased (Figure \ref{figure-bifurcation}A).
 At the extremely low minimal infection prevalences that we observe (e.g.\ $I < 10^{-7}$), it would be expected that, in any realistic setting, the dynamics of transmission around this minimum would be highly stochastic.
 For example, in a population size of $10^8$, this would correspond to less than ten concurrent infections on average at the trough between each wave, implying a high probability of pathogen extinction.
 In this scenario, the sustained transmission of a virus would only be possible where the antibody-mediated immunity across the population could otherwise be avoided (e.g.\ through demographic change).
 However, the existence of a second Hopf bifurcation implies that a virus which induces a particularly slow decaying antibody response (less than $r \approx 0.005\;\text{days}^{-1}$) could evade extinction at the stable fixed point, where infection prevalence is relatively high.
+This numerical analysis does not preclude the possibility of additional attractors existing outside of the immediate neighbourhood of the fixed point in the global state space or as other parameters are varied.

 We find that both the frequency of the stable periodic solution and the average annual infection incidence increase approximately linearly with effective antibody decay rate $r$ (Figure \ref{figure-bifurcation}B, C).
 This average annual infection incidence is calculated as the average daily infection incidence in the period following 100,000 days of burn-in, multiplied by 365.
 Notably, where both a fixed point solution and a stable periodic solution are present ($r$ less than approximately $0.025\;\text{days}^{-1}$), this average annual infection incidence is equal between the two solutions.